Cereals from Ukraine Tariff: 10% (2026)

 Among US trading partners for cereals, Ukraine plays a notable role, with approximately $3B in total bilateral trade.

-The current tariff framework for cereals from Ukraine reflects the post-SCOTUS landscape: a 10% Section 122 tariff replaced the previously higher IEEPA rates after the Court's February 2026 ruling.
+The current tariff framework for cereals from Ukraine reflects the post-SCOTUS landscape: a 10% base tariff under the Section 301 forced-labor tariff that replaced the flat 10% Section 122 rate on July 24, 2026, which had itself replaced the previously higher IEEPA rates after the Court's February 2026 ruling.

-Cereals (HTS Chapter 10) carry an average MFN duty rate of 1.1% in addition to the Section 122 tariff.
+Cereals (HTS Chapter 10) carry an average MFN duty rate of 1.1% in addition to the base forced-labor tariff.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Ukraine.

 Key products in HTS Chapter 10 imported from Ukraine include Wheat, Rice, Corn (maize), Barley, Oats, and Rye.